pivotal/docs-platform-automation/docs/getting-started.md

 taking over management of an existing Ops Manager with Platform Automation:

+- For more information about deploying Concourse with Credhub and UAA, see [Install Concourse for Platform Automation][concourse-for-pa].
 - For more information about deploying Platform Automation with a new Ops Manager, see [Installing Ops Manager][install-how-to].
 - For more information about deploying Platform Automation